Richard Golian

 • Trouble adapting to changes or unexpected events.

-When you read this, you may recognize yourself in some of these characteristics.
+When you read this, you may recognise yourself in some of these characteristics.
 However, this does not mean you are diagnosable as autistic, nor does it mean you have a condition that requires treatment.
 And it certainly does not mean that it is something that should disqualify you.

-Continue reading:
+Continue

 Summary

-Media creates polarized perceptions of neurodivergent people — either genius outliers or entirely incapable.
+Media creates polarized perceptions of neurodivergent people, either genius outliers or entirely incapable.
 Reality is far more nuanced.
 Not everyone exhibiting certain traits manifests all characteristics.
 Flow, special interests, and hyperfocus deserve individual analysis, not categorical labels.

-Common questions about this topic?
+Common questions on this article's topic

 What does neurodivergent mean?

 Neurodivergent refers to individuals whose cognitive and neurological processes differ from the statistical average.
 This encompasses differences in sensory processing, social interaction, focus, and cognition.
-The term describes natural variation in how brains work — not a disease or deficiency.
+The term describes natural variation in how brains work, not a disease or deficiency.
 In the article, the emphasis is on approaching each person individually rather than applying categorical labels.

 What is the difference between flow, hyperfocus, and special interests?